MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

             Windows::UI::StartScreen::TileSize::Default);
     ```

 1. Retrieve a window handle, and initialize the secondary tile object with that handle.
 In the code below, `this` is a pointer to a [WinUI 3 Window](/windows/winui/api/microsoft.ui.xaml.window) object.
-For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).
+For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

     ```cppwinrt
     auto windowNative{ this->try_as<::IWindowNative>() };